tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 when devices enter extended sleep periods to increase their battery lifetime.
 The NAT rebinding leads to connection failure, with the resulting cost of a new handshake.

-This document defines an extension to DTLS to add a connection ID to the DTLS record layer.
+This document defines an extension to DTLS to add a connection ID (CID) to the DTLS record layer.
 The presence of the connection ID is negotiated via a DTLS extension.